cs3216/cs3216.github.io/coursework/mobile/index.md

 4.  **Best Practices** - Advisory audits that provide recommendations to modernize your app and counter performance pitfalls.

+5.  **SEO** - Audits to estimate how well your page is optimized for search engine results ranking.

 Here are some links to get you started on using Lighthouse: